-The highly degenerate nature of X-ray scattering through dust makes the Bayesian approach to data analysis a powerful tool.
-The analytic solutions for the scattering halo surface brightness profile (presented in the Appendix) allowed for fast computation and Bayesian analysis that so far has not been applied in this field.
-The discussion presented here, however, is one in a line of several differing conclusions regarding the nature of dust along the line of sight to Cygnus X-3.

 \citet[][hereafter PS95]{PS1995} included Cyg X-3 in a study of X-ray scattering halos visible with ROSAT.
 The halo around Cyg X-3, being 40\% as bright as the central point source, had the largest optical depth in the study.
-They fit the surface brightness profile by integrating Equation~\ref{eq:halo_intensity} with dust uniformly distributed between some $x_{\rm min}$ and $x_{\rm max}$ values, which are not reported in the text.
 Since the ROSAT PSF is much broader, only the outer part of the halo ($\alpha > 100''$) was visible, leading them to be more sensitive to dust close to the observer.
-Regardless, they got similar values for $\amax$ (0.20 $\mum$) and $p$ (3.8) in comparison to our uniform fit.
+Regardless, they got similar values for $\amax$ (0.20 $\mum$) and $p$ (3.8), which are consistent with our uniform fit.